-For performance reasons, experiences normally have a maximum occupancy of about 35 avatars.
-Once this limit is reached, new visitors are instead sent to a parallel copy, called an instance, of the same experience where they can explore the scene without worrying about degrading performance due to the excessive number of avatars in the scene.
+For performance reasons, worlds normally have a maximum occupancy of about 35 avatars.
+Once this limit is reached, new visitors are instead sent to a parallel copy, called an instance, of the same world where they can explore the scene without worrying about degrading performance due to the excessive number of avatars in the scene.
 However, this arrangement can be problematic during events where the presenter wants to reach more than 35 guests; under default circumstances, any visitors over the instance limit are unable to see or hear the presenters, since they have been sent to a copy of the scene with a different set of visitors.

 Avatar broadcasting allows avatars from one "broadcasting" scene to be projected into other instances of the same scene, allowing a much larger audience to see and hear them.

 Avatar broadcasting makes use of two or more instances of a scene: A broadcasting instance, inhabited by the event hosts and VIPs, and one or more clone instances, which may be visited by event guests.

 The broadcasting instance is typically where the event host and certain VIPs reside during an event.
 These broadcasters can be seen and heard in all the clone instances of the world, as though they were actually there.
 However, this projection goes only one direction: people in the broadcasting instance cannot see people in clone instances or hear their voice chat.
 Text does carry across all broadcasting and clone instances.